 The following article uses options that are available starting with the Freeware edition and project type.

-This tutorial will guide you step by step through the creation of a simple Advanced Installer project in order to obtain an MSI package.
+This tutorial will guide you step by step through the creation of a simple Advanced Installer project in order to obtain an MSI package (or installer).
 It is addressed to those who have no previous experience in using Advanced Installer.
+Gain an extended knowledge of working with MSI Installers by visiting our MSI Packaging Training ebook.

 Let's suppose that you want to create a package to install a simple text file, a story you wrote.
 Choose an already existing text file on your local disk or create one.
 Name the file story.txt, open it in your favorite text editor, and type a couple of lines to give it some content.